 "No. He was merely on a mission to rescue the Princess."

 "A mission that succeeded, I hardly need to remind you."
 Tarkin was now surveying him very harshly from the corner of his eye, as if the rebel ship's escape had been entirely Vader's fault.
 But Tarkin had authority over Vader on the Death Star, to a certain extent, which made any mistake his responsibility.
 The Emperor had not stated this explicitly, but Tarkin was not stupid – he knew his neck was on the line already.

 "Be that as it may, their escape allowed us to track down their base," Vader deflected.
 "But this is not what I came to say."
 This statement finally acquired Tarkin's undivided attention.
-"The rebel I have captured shall be my responsibility.
+"The rebel I have captured is of a certain value to me.
 I will deal with him personally."